edoardotolva/edoardotolva.github.io/_pages/about.md

 ---

 <div style="text-align: justify;">
-I am a Phd candidate at the <b>University of Warwick</b>.
-My research interests focus on <b>International Trade</b>, <b>Enviromental Economics</b>, and <b>Urban Economics</b>.
-In particular, I am interested in studying how transportation shapes economic activities across countries.
+I am a PhD candidate at the <b>University of Warwick</b>.
+My research interests focus on <b>International Trade</b>, <b> Environmental Economics</b>, and <b>Urban Economics</b>.
+In particular, I am interested in studying how transportation shapes economic activity across countries.
 </div>

 I have been an academic visitor at the <b>Bank of England</b> from September 2022 to July 2024.